Tunneling effect of fermions in silicene through potential barrier: Transmission

-In what follows, we provide numerical results for various transport properties and tunneling characteristics of silicene field-effect transistors.
-In Fig. \ref{fig4} depicts the transmission probability as a function of energy for a fixed incident angle and barrier width $L$ ranging from 5 nm to 20 nm.
+In what follows, we provide numerical results for various transport properties and tunneling effect of Dirac fermions in silicene subjected to a rectangular {potential barrier}.
+Fig. \ref{fig4} depicts the transmission probability $T$ as a function of energy $E$ for a fixed incident angle and barrier width $L$ ranging from 5 nm to 20 nm.
 Overall, the transmission is oscillating with a minimum for electrons of energies close to the barrier height $V_ 0 $.
-Overall, the transmission is oscillating with a minimum for electrons of energies close to the barrier height $V_ 0 $.
-However, there is an exception resulting from $L=5$ nm for $\phi =\frac{\pi }{12}$ that exhibits an exponential rise with the increase of incident energy.
-The number of resonant tunneling peaks increases as the barrier width $L$ increases for fixed $\phi $.
-Furthermore, the width of the resonant tunneling peaks observed in the transmission probability curves decreases with increasing the barrier width $L$, which means that the valence band quasi-bound state gets thinner with the increase in the barrier width $L$.
-On the other hand, the presence of resonant tunneling peaks in the transmission probability suggests that the electrons in silicene rectangular barrier can resonantly tunnel through the hole like quasi-bound state lying within the valence band inside the barrier.
-The transmission probability exhibits some backscattering at $\phi =\frac{\pi }{12}$ and $\frac{\pi }{6}$, which is more pronounced in the energy around $V_0$, where no Klein tunneling occurs.
+However, there is an exception resulting from $L=5$ nm for $\phi =\frac{\pi }{12}$ that exhibits an exponential rise with the increase of energy.
+The number of resonant tunneling peaks increases as the barrier width $L$ increases for a fixed $\phi $.
+Furthermore, the width of the resonant tunneling peaks observed in the transmission decreases with increasing $L$, which means that the valence band quasi-bound state gets thinner with the increase in $L$.
+Moreover, the presence of resonant tunneling peaks in the transmission suggests that the electrons can resonantly tunnel through the hole-like quasi-bound state lying within the valence band inside the barrier.
+The transmission exhibits some backscattering at $\phi =\frac{\pi }{12}$ and $\frac{\pi }{6}$, which is more pronounced in the energy around $V_0$, where no Klein tunneling occurs.
 It is demonstrated that when $L\leq 15$ nm for $\phi =\frac{\pi }{4}$\ and $L=5$ nm for $\phi =\frac{\pi }{3}$, the transmission spectra are very similar to those of $\phi =\frac{\pi }{12}$\ and $\frac{\pi }{6}$.
 In contrast, the transmission spectra for all other $L$ values show a transmission gap around $V_0$ that grows with $L$.
-In fact, the transmission between the energy levels, $\sqrt{(V_{0}\tan \phi )^{2}\cos ^{-2}\phi +\Delta _{so}^{2}}+V_{0}\cos ^{-2}\phi $\ and $-\sqrt{(V_{0}\tan \phi )^{2}\cos ^{-2}\phi +\Delta _{so}^{2}}+V_{0}\cos ^{-2}\phi $, is becoming closer to zero.
-In cases when the incident angle is greater than the limit angle and electron transmission takes place via evanescent waves.
-Furthermore, as the barrier width $L$ or incident angle $\phi$ decreases (increases), the transmission gap around $V_0$ decreases (increases).
+In fact, the transmission between the energy levels, $-\sqrt{(V_{0}\tan \phi)^{2}\cos ^{-2}\phi +\Delta _{so}^{2}}+V_{0}\cos ^{-2}\phi<E< \sqrt{(V_{0}\tan \phi )^{2}\cos ^{-2}\phi+\Delta _{so}^{2}}+V_{0}\cos ^{-2}\phi $, is becoming closer to zero.
+In the case where the incident angle is greater than the limit angle, transmission takes place via evanescent waves.
+Furthermore, as the barrier width $L$ (or incident angle $\phi$) decreases (increases), the transmission gap around $V_0$ decreases (increases).